Minimum Day; Maximum Punishment for Parents and Taxpayers

 So the school is having another minimum day.
 Why?
 Sometimes I think it's just to torture working parents.
 Another day that I have to get off of work early to pick up kids, or shuttle them off to daycare on a lunch break.
 If I had a boss at a real job, this would not go over very well.
 Fortunately for me, I am self-employed.
 Not that it makes this any easier.
 I am responsible for my shop.
 It is really hard to leave.
 As it is, I rarely get a real lunch anyway.
 But to have to spend any lunch I would get moving children around is not fun.
 In fact, it's really stressful.

 My personal frustration with minimum days isn't the only problem with this concept.
-What about all the money that is wasted on minimum days.
+What about all the money that is wasted on minimum days?
 The school buses still have to run twice a day even though the district isn't getting the regular number of hours with your children.
-This is a waste of gas and labor hours for paying the drivers.
+This is a waste of gasoline and labor hours for paying the drivers.
 The cafeteria will still serve two meals to the children, breakfast and lunch, even though the kids get released soon after lunch.
 The support staff like janitors and yard duties still charge for their time.
-All of this money is wasted for what now?
+All of this taxpayers' money is wasted for what now?
 A teachers' meeting?
 A staff training?
 Don't most jobs require employee's to come in after regular hours for these kinds of things?
 Doesn't everyone go periodically for a special training on a Saturday?
 Oh, that's right, not teachers.
 That's why you should become a teacher.
 So that you can get out at the same time as your own children, never have to go to extra meetings outside of regular work time, and not have to pay for daycare all summer like the rest of us parents.
 (That's a whole other hub in the making).

 Don't get me wrong, I love teachers and they are definitely underpaid.
 Its not their fault that the school system is the way it is.
 It's our fault, the taxpayer.
 No one is rocking the boat.
 We all just sit there and let them continue in wasteful and antiquated policies made by school board members and politicians.
 They talk down to us "unejamacated" parents even though we speak from common sense.
 They don't want to hear new, creative, money saving ideas.
 They just want to please politicians and force good test scores.
 Good test scores don't mean that your kid is learning.
 It just means the teacher is good at prepping the kids for testing.